JoeTomkinson/Xamarin.Android-Ported-Libraries/README.md

 # Support 💎

 If you want to support the work that I do and you find any of these libraries useful?
-Consider supporting it by joining [**stargazers**](https://github.com/DigitalSa1nt//Xamarin-Android-Ported-Libraries/stargazers) for this repository ⭐️
+Consider supporting it by joining [**stargazers**](https://github.com/DigitalSa1nt//Xamarin-Android-Ported-Libraries/stargazers) for this repository. :telescope: :stars:

 <br/>

 or alternatively if you want to you can also buy me a coffee.